vanviegen/warpsocket/README.md

 **Parameters:**

-- `socketId` - - The unique identifier of the WebSocket connection
+- `socketId` - - The unique identifier of the WebSocket connection.
-- `channelName` - - The name of the channel to unsubscribe from (Buffer, ArrayBuffer, or string)
+- `channelName` - - The name of the channel to unsubscribe from (Buffer, ArrayBuffer, or string).

-**Returns:** true if the subscription was removed, false if not subscribed
+**Returns:** true if the subscription was removed, false if not subscribed.

 ### setToken · function

-Associates an (authentication) token with a WebSocket connection.
+Associates an authentication token with a WebSocket connection.
 It will be passed along with all subsequent events for that connection.

 **Signature:** `(socketId: number, token: string | ArrayBuffer | Uint8Array<ArrayBufferLike>) => void`

 **Parameters:**

-- `socketId` - - The unique identifier of the WebSocket connection
+- `socketId` - - The unique identifier of the WebSocket connection.
-- `token` - - The authentication token (Buffer, ArrayBuffer, or string)
+- `token` - - The authentication token (Buffer, ArrayBuffer, or string).
+It will be converted to a (UTF-8 encoded) Uint8Array.

 ### copySubscriptions · function